STAT545-UBC/STAT545-UBC-original-website/block028_character-data.md

 We've spent alot of time working with big, beautiful data frames.
 That are clean and wholesome, like the Gapminder data.

 But real life will be much nastier.
 You will bring data into R from the outside world and discover there are problems.
-Big problems.
+You might think: how hard can it be to deal with character data?
+And the answer is: it can be very hard!

   * [Stack Exchange outage](http://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016)
   * [Regexes to validate/match email addresses](http://emailregex.com)